The Secret Garden (musical): Act II

-Mary has a reverie about her loved ones and her desire for the garden to offer her privacy and the chance to discover herself ("The Girl I Mean to Be").
-Neville's musings are darker; enviously recalling his unrequited love for Lily.
-Neville wants Archibald to leave Misselthwaite entirely to him.
-The two brothers' thoughts are interwoven with ghostly echoes of old arguments between Lily and her sister Rose (Mary's mother) about Archibald's suitability as a prospective husband and father ("Quartet").
-The melancholy Archibald has decided to slip away to Paris for a while, pausing only to read a fairy tale to Colin while the boy sleeps ("Race You To the Top of the Morning").
-Thus, the "round-shouldered man" is not a dream at all but merely Colin's own father, who, despite his emotional devastation, still deeply loves his son.
+Mary dreamily desires the garden to offer her privacy and self-discovery ("The Girl I Mean to Be").
+Meanwhile, Neville wants Archibald to leave Misselthwaite entirely to him.
+The two brothers' thoughts are interwoven with phantom-like old arguments between Lily and Mary's mother about Archibald's suitability as a husband and father ("Quartet").
+The melancholy Archibald decides to slip away to Paris for a while, pausing only to read a fairy tale to Colin while the boy sleeps ("Race You To the Top of the Morning").
+Thus, the "round-shouldered man" is not a dream at all but merely Colin's own father.

 Mary tells Dickon that she has now been inside the garden but the plants are all dead.
-Dickon explains that it is probably just dormant and that, with some assistance, it will grow back ("Wick").
-Mary tells Colin about the garden, but he is reluctant to go outside until he is encouraged by an inviting vision of his mother Lily ("Come to My Garden/Lift Me Up").
-Mary, Dickon, and Martha clandestinely bring Colin to the garden in a wheelchair.
-In the garden, the exercise, fresh air, and magical incantations in both Hindi and English led by Mary, the ghosts, and the manor staff strengthen Colin, allowing him to rise from his wheelchair for the first time ("Come Spirit, Come Charm").
-Ben reveals that Lily died giving birth to Colin from injuries sustained during an accident in the garden.
-Colin makes Mary and the staff promise not to tell Archibald about Colin's recovery until he is able to fully walk.
-The onlooking ghosts sing the praises of the renewed garden ("A Bit of Earth (Reprise)").
+Dickon explains that, with some assistance, it will grow back ("Wick").
+Mary tells Colin about the garden, and a ghostly vision of his mother Lily encourages him to visit it ("Come to My Garden/Lift Me Up").
+In the garden, exercise, fresh air, and Mary and Dickon's magical incantations strengthen Colin, allowing him to rise from his wheelchair for the first time ("Come Spirit, Come Charm").
+Colin makes Mary and the staff promise not to tell Archibald about Colin's recovery until he is able to fully walk, while onlooking spirits sing praises of the renewed garden ("A Bit of Earth (Reprise)").